subtosharki/subtosharki/README.md

 Typescript Backend Developer

-- I have lots a strong background with REST APIs and websockets.
+- I have a strong background with REST APIs and websockets.

 - I’m working on learning Dart/Flutter and developing backend libraries/frameworks in TypeScript.